What is NSPE – New Mexico?

 Albuquerque Chapter

 The Albuquerque Chapter hosts monthly luncheons and/ or dinners(except for February, June and November) on the third week of each month.
-These luncheons qualify for one hour of PDH credit and are a great opportunity to hear presentations on various topics of interest and socialize with your peers.
-Please join us for our January 15, 2026 Luncheon from 11:30am to 1:00pm, at the UNM Continuing Education Center, 1634 University Avenue NE.
+These luncheons qualify for one to one and half hours of PDH credit and are a great opportunity to hear presentations on various topics of interest and socialize with your peers.
+Please join us for our August 27, 2026 Joint Dinner Meeting with IEEE from 5:30pm to 7:00pm, at the UNM Continuing Education Center, 1634 University Avenue NE.
+Joseph Kotulski, PhD, Computational Electromagnetics Engineer, Sandia National Laboratories will present “Gemma: An Electromagnetic Boundary Element for Qualification in Electromagnetic Environments.”
 Everyone is welcome.
-Please note there will be not be a meeting in February due to the State EWeek Conference.

-Beers with Engineers – Albuquerque Chapter
+Bowling & Beers with Engineers – Albuquerque Chapter

 Santa Fe Chapter